buka632/Fm-QCA/README.md

-Fm-QCA (Fully functional multiple-valued QCA)
+Fm-QCA (Fully functional multi-value QCA)
 ======
 QCA(Qualitative Comparative Analysis) is an analysis method for scholars who aim at qualitative research and deal with small-N cases.
 Several softwares are available including fs/QCA, Mv/QCA but when it refers to multiple-valued field, some limitations exist.
 So, we developed this tool named Fm-QCA to make it easy for handling mv-QCA data.